helenzhou6/urban-sounds-classifier/README.md

 # urban-sounds-classifier
-Takes urban sounds and classifies them
+Takes urban sounds (8k dataset) and classifies them into 10 categories (dog barking etc) Has two models: CNN and Transformer Encoder from scratch

 ## Pre-requisities
 - Python 3.10